Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Happiness can be found, even in the darkest of times, if one only remembers to turn on the light."
+> "Courage is not having the strength to go on; it is going on when you don't have the strength."
-> — **Albus Dumbledore**
+> — **Theodore Roosevelt**

 ---